Selani-Indrapala/Flower-Exchange/README.md

 4. The price is negative.
 5. The quantity is not a multiple of 10 and does not lie within the range [10,1000].

+The OrderTable is next created with both a sellTable and buyTable implemented using priority queues.
+Depending on the data read by the csv, the row is then added into either the sell or buy table.
+The corresponding other table is checked to see if any orders can be matched.
+Three cases are considered in the matching which are,

+1. Both rows have an equal quantity in which case both are Filled.
+2. The new row has a higher quantity making it partially filled and the other Filled.
+3. The new row has a lower quantity making it Filled and the other partially filled.

+The code was tested for the given csv cases given which can be found under the folder "order csv examples".
+And for large data sets, the given data sets were duplicated using an algorithm which can be found under the "Testing" folder.

+Different implementations of the code can be found under the "Old Code" folder.
+These implementations include vectors, priority queues, batch processing, etc. However, the final submission (FinalCode_Optimized.cpp) holds the code with the highest optimization.